Non-Convex Optimization with Spectral Radius Regularization

 We define a sequence that is a function of $w_k$ and show that the sum of its positive expectations is finite.
-Then, we apply the Quasi-Martingale Convergence Theorem and show that since the sequence converges almost surely, the norm of our weights $w$ is bounded.
-This also implies all continuous functions of $w$ are bounded.
+Then, we apply the Quasi-Martingale Convergence Theorem and show that since the sequence converges almost surely, the norm of our weights $w_k$ is bounded.
 Next, using our assumptions and Lemma \ref{Confinement}, we prove almost sure convergence.